Hired armed cutter Telemachus

 Painting c.
 1797 of Commander John Crispo pointing to his former command, His Majesty's hired armed cutter Telemachus, National Maritime Museum, Greenwich.

 His Majesty's hired armed cutter Telemachus served the Royal Navy from 17 June 1795 until 15 January 1801.
 She was of 1285/95 tons (bm), and carried fourteen 4-pounder guns.
-During her five and a half years of service to the Royal Navy, she captured eight French privateers as well as many merchant vessels.
+During her five and a half years of service to the Royal Navy during the French Revolutionary Wars, she captured eight French privateers and many merchant vessels.

 Naval service

 On 5 August 1796 she was under the command of Lieutenant John Crispo when, off The Needles, she sailed in pursuit of a sloop and a cutter, which fled to the east.
-At 11am, Telemachus caught up with the sloop, recapturing John.
+At 11am, Telemachus caught up and recaptured the sloop John.
 John, William Ayles, master, was of Weymouth and had been sailing with a cargo of coal when the enemy cutter had captured her.
-Crispo quickly took charge of John and then sailed in the pursuit of the enemy cutter.
-Telemachus caught up with the cutter off the Owers Bank at half-past two in the afternoon, and fired a shot, at which point the cutter struck.
-She proved to be the French privateer Marguarita, armed with four guns and four swivels, and had a crew of 40 men.
+Crispo took charge of John and sailed in pursuit of the enemy cutter, catching up with the cutter off the Owers Bank at half-past two in the afternoon.
+She fired a shot, and the cutter struck.
+She was the French privateer Marguarita, armed with four guns and four swivels, with a crew of 40 men.
 She was three days out of Cherbourg, but her only capture was the John.
 Crispo stated that by taking Marguarita he had saved five other vessels from being captured.
 Lloyd's Marine List gave the privateer's name as Margaretta, and described her as being armed with six guns.

 On 14 August, Telemachus captured Pomona.
 Pomona, Robinson, master, was an American ship that had been sailing from Bermuda to London when a French privateer lugger captured her off St Albans.
 Telemachus sent Pomona into Portsmouth.

-Then, on 27 August, behind the Isle of Wight, Telemachus captured a small French privateer armed with four swivels and carrying a crew of 22 men.
-The privateer turned out to be Requin.
+Then, on 27 August, behind the Isle of Wight, Telemachus captured a small French privateer, Requin, armed with four swivels and carrying a crew of 22 men.
 Telemachus also captured a smuggling vessel there that same day.

 Telemachus captured the Spanish ship Gertruda on 6 October 1796.
 This may have been the Spanish ship from "the Carracas" carrying cotton, cocoa, coffee, and indigo that Telemachus was reported later that month as having sent into Gibraltar.

-In early 1797 Crispo received promotion to the rank of Commander.
+In early 1797 Crispo was promoted to the rank of Commander.

 Telemachus was under the command of Lieutenant Thomas Newton when she and the hired armed cutter Hind captured the privateer Mandarin on 24 February 1797.
-Then on 7 March, the cutter captured the privateer Bonheur.
-Telemachus shared in the capture.
+On 7 March the cutter captured the privateer Bonheur; Telemachus shared in the capture.

 Telemachus recaptured the brig Prince William on 17 May 1797.
-Next, Telemachus captured the French privateer lugger Succès some five leagues from Needle Point.
-Succès had been armed with six carriage guns but had thrown two overboard during the chase.
+Telemachus then captured the French privateer lugger Succès some five leagues from Needle Point.
+Succès had been armed with six carriage guns, but had thrown two overboard during the chase.
 She had a crew of 42 men and had sailed from La Hogue the night before.
 She had not taken any prizes.
 Telemachus sent her into Portsmouth.